-Email campaigns are a great way to share your video content, but people are still a bit unsure about how to include video effectively.
-In this post I’ll share some tips and tricks to help everybody add the special sauce and really amp up their nurturing campaigns.
+Email campaigns are a great way to share your video marketing content, but you might still be a bit unsure about how to include video effectively.
+In this post, I’ll share some tips and tricks to help you go video—adding the special sauce that can really amp up your nurturing campaigns.

 The Top Question about Video in Email Marketing

-That said, here’s my 4 tips to work around the playback challenge and incorporate video in your emails:
+That said, here are my 4 tips to work around the playback challenge and incorporate video in your emails:

-Here you’re adding a visual indication that a video is part of your email with the play button.
-When readers are prompted with this play button, they’ll click the image and be directed to a landing page – or a branded video sharing page – with your video embedded.
-Using a compelling image to link readers to your video content within email works really well to increase click through rates.
+With the addition of this pseudo-play button, you’re adding a visual indication that a video is part of your email.
+When readers are prompted with this “button,” they’ll click the image and be directed to a landing page—or a branded video sharing page—with your video embedded.
+Using a compelling image to link readers to your video content within email in this way works really well to increase click-through rates.

-You can also use a GIF instead of a static image; however, you should choose an ideal first image for the GIF in case the email client does not support GIFs (darn Outlook), and freezes at the first image.
+You can also use a GIF instead of a static image; however, you should make sure to choose an ideal first image for the GIF in case the email client does not support GIFs (darn Outlook), and freezes at the first image.

 2. Embed video on your landing page and set it to auto-play: